Red Jellyfish: The Most Exotic Seasonal Delicacy In Hanoi

 Photo: @2uang_

-A few streetside eateries in Hanoi Old Quarter serve this crunchy seasonal dish.
-For the best rolls of red jellyfish, you should head to food stalls around Dong Xuan Market, Hang Chieu, Hoe Nhai, Duong Thanh, and Lo Duc Streets.
-It normally costs around 1 - 1.5 USD for a plate of well-prepared red jellyfish served with additional ingredients.
+Several street vendors in the Hanoi Old Quarter offer this crunchy seasonal dish.
+For the best rolls of red jellyfish, visit food stalls around Dong Xuan Market, Hang Chieu, Hoe Nhai, Duong Thanh, and Lo Duc Streets.
+Prices typically range from 25,000 to 35,000 VND (approximately 1 - 1.5 USD) for a plate of well-prepared red jellyfish served with accompanying ingredients.

 The Most Expensive "Banh Mi" In Ho Chi Minh City That Is Worth A Try